mangoproxy-code/tgviews-gui/README.md

-# Telegram Auto Views Bot
+# Telegram Auto Views GUI

-This project is a Python-based GUI application to increase views on a Telegram post using proxies.
-The application allows users to input proxy credentials, the number of views, and the Telegram post link.
-It simulates views using the specified proxies.
+This project is a Python-based GUI application that automates the process of increasing views on a Telegram post.
+It utilizes proxy configurations to repeatedly open the specified Telegram post, aiming to increase the view count.

 ## Features

-- GUI for easy input of details
+- GUI for easy input of proxy configuration and Telegram post URL
 - Supports SOCKS5 proxies
+- Concurrent requests for faster view count increase
-- Progress bar to show the progress of views
+- Progress bar to show the progress
-- Log display for successful, failed views, and proxy errors
-- Clickable link to MangoProxy for easy proxy acquisition
+- Real-time log updates
+- Stop and save functionality

 ## Prerequisites